On symbol correspondences for quark systems I: Characterizations: Introduction

-applies to every operator $A\in \mathcal B(\mathcal H_{p,q})$, with respect to a normalized left invariant integral on $\mathcal O$.
+applies to every operator $A\in \mathcal B(\mathcal H_{(p,q)})$, with respect to a normalized left invariant integral on $\mathcal O$.
 Condition (ii) encodes that $W$ maps observables to observables and condition (iii) means it preserves expected values.

-It turns out that for $\mathcal O=\mathbb CP^2$ we can only define symbol correspondences for irreducible representations of type $Q(p,0)$ or $Q(0,q)$.
-We refer to the classical and quantum systems associated to $\mathbb CP^2$ and Hilbert spaces $\mathcal H_{p,0}$ or $\mathcal H_{0,q}$ as \emph{pure-quark systems}, since the pertinent irreducible representations of $SU(3)$ emerge from systems of $p$ quarks only, or $q$ antiquarks only.\footnote{One can also interpret such pure-quark systems as solution spaces for the three dimensional isotropic oscillator, cf. Remark \ref{pq-isot-osc}.} Characterization of symbol correspondences for pure-quark systems is very similar to what is known for spin systems.
-In particular, the correspondences for $\mathcal H_{p,0}$, or $\mathcal H_{0,p}$, are unequivocally determined by an ordered set of nonzero real numbers
+It turns out that for $\mathcal O\simeq \mathbb CP^2$ we can only define symbol correspondences for irreducible representations of type $(p,0)$ or $(0,q)$.
+We refer to the classical and quantum systems associated to $\mathbb CP^2$ and Hilbert spaces $\mathcal H_{(p,q)}$ with $pq=0$ as \emph{pure-quark systems}, since the pertinent irreducible representations of $SU(3)$ emerge from systems of $p$ quarks only, or $q$ antiquarks only.
+Characterization of symbol correspondences for pure-quark systems is very similar to what is known for spin systems.
+In particular, the correspondences for $\mathcal B(\mathcal H_{(p,0)})$, or $\mathcal B(\mathcal H_{(0,p)})$, are unequivocally determined by an ordered set of nonzero real numbers

-called \emph{characteristic numbers}, so that the moduli space of symbol correspondences for pure-quark systems is $(\mathbb R^\ast)^p$, cf. Theorem \ref{symb_corresp-basis} and Corollary \ref{moduli-space-pq}.
+called \emph{characteristic numbers}, so that the moduli space of symbol correspondences for pure-quark systems is $(\mathbb R^\times)^p$, cf. Theorem \ref{symb_corresp-ker} and Corollary \ref{moduli-space-pq}.

-However, when $\mathcal O$ is the flag manifold $\mathcal E$, we can define symbol correspondences for any $\mathcal H_{p,q}$, i.e. any irreducible representation $Q(p,q)$ of $SU(3)$, so we refer to the classical and quantum systems associated to $\mathcal E$ and $\mathcal H_{p,q}$ as \emph{generic quark systems}\footnote{Note that quantum pure-quark systems are special cases of quantum generic quark systems.}.
-Here we see some novel features and the characterization of symbol correspondences for generic quark systems is now presented via full-rank complex matrices, called \emph{characteristic matrices}, cf. Theorem \ref{corresp-prop-gen}, so that the moduli space of symbol correspondences for a generic quark system is a product of noncompact Stiefel manifolds, cf. Corollary \ref{moduli-space-gq}.
+However, when $\mathcal O$ is the total flag manifold $\mathcal E$, we can define symbol correspondences for any $\mathcal H_{(p,q)}$, i.e.~any irreducible representation $(p,q)$ of $SU(3)$, so quantum systems with correspondences to smooth functions on $\mathcal E$ are \emph{general quantum quark systems}\footnote{Note that quantum pure-quark systems are special cases of general quantum quark systems.} and, in particular, the quantum systems associated to $\mathcal H_{(p,q)}$ with $pq\neq 0$ shall be called \emph{quantum mixed-quark systems}.
+Here we see some novel features and the characterization of symbol correspondences for general quark systems is now presented via full-rank complex matrices, called \emph{characteristic matrices}, cf. Theorem \ref{op-ker-gen}, so that the moduli space of symbol correspondences for a general quark system is a product of noncompact Stiefel manifolds, cf. Corollary \ref{moduli-space-gq}.